 All in all, as a person who did not go to Art school, I needed this.
 And it helped me when I had no clue what to do as an Illustrator.
 I highly recommend that you purchase this book if you’re serious about getting into illustrating.

 Online classes are so much better than attending school in 2020.
-And I took all the illustration courses from my favourite Illustrators and learned so much.
+And I took all the illustration courses from my favorite Illustrators and learned so much.

-Whether you want to master colouring, or create better outlines, or draw better, Skillshare is such a cheap option.
-You can get the whole annual subscription for less than $60.
-But please take the free trial first and watch all the classes you want in that term.
+Whether you want to master coloring, or create better outlines, or draw better, Domestika is such a cheap option.
+You can buy any Course you set your heart on.

 3. My Creative Bundle for Creators

 My Creativity Bundle has helped Creators from all over the world become better creators and just create.
 It’s the answer to your creative blocks and best-seller in my creative section.

 - Tips to harness negative energy to constantly create.
 Also includes hacks to self-introspect and get past creative blocks.

 - Detailed sections and exercises to get past the fear of imperfection, imposter syndrome, the fear of rejection and more!